-Every year in NSW people lose their lives through electrical accidents.
-The prevention of electrical accidents among electrical workers and the general public in NSW is an important safety objective of NSW Fair Trading.
+Every year in NSW people lose their lives from electrical accidents.
+NSW Fair Trading is trying to prevent electrical accidents among electrical workers and the general public in NSW.

 Most accidents can be avoided if you: